Join us at rstudio::conf(2022) to sharpen your R skills. | July 25-28th in D.C.

 September 3, 2020

 The R language is used extensively throughout the pharmaceutical industry.
 But its use within the tightly regulated clinical reporting workflows has remained limited.
-GSK Biostatistics has embarked upon a journey to embed R as a primary statistical analysis tool for clinical reporting.
+GSK Biostatistics has embarked upon a journey to integrate R among its primary statistical analysis tools for clinical reporting.

 Enabling R within a global department of over 600 Statisticians, Programmers and Data Scientists is challenging!
 It requires planning, patience, and a strong foundation that enables consistency across the enterprise.
 We invite you to learn more about how we achieved this at GSK.

 You'll learn about our tidyverse-centric training program, a future-ready Working Area for R Programming (WARP) environment, and a leading-edge R for Clinical Reporting (R4CR) initiative.
 The goal: help embed R in every-day clinical reporting output.